yevheniiKlyman/crypto-portfolio/README.md

 This project is a web application that allows users to track their cryptocurrency investments, view global cryptocurrency statistics, and manage their portfolios.
 The application is built using React, Redux Toolkit, Firebase, and Ant Design.

-**Check out the app here:** [App Name].
+**Check out the app here:** [Crypto Portfolio Tracker](https://crypto-portfolio-f05ee.web.app).
 You can test it and explore its features to see how it can help you manage your crypto portfolio.

 ## Features